OSC/ood-documentation/source/installation/modify-system-security.rst

 * Enable several booleans.
 * Apply a custom policy to allow some additional actions by processes in the `httpd_t` context.

-If you experience denails when running SELinux with Open OnDemand please provide denial details by generating a `ood.te` file and posting that to `Discourse <https://discourse.osc.edu/c/open-ondemand>`_.
+If you experience denials when running SELinux with Open OnDemand please provide denial details by generating a `ood.te` file and posting that to `Discourse <https://discourse.osc.edu/c/open-ondemand>`_.
 It would also help to post the `audit.log` lines that correspond to the OnDemand specific denials.

    .. code-block:: sh